CHTJonas/omniauth-ucam-raven/README.md

 end
 ```

-If you're using Rails, you'll want to add to the middleware stack:
+If you're using Rails, you'll want to add the following to an initialisers eg. `config/initializers/omniauth.rb` and then restart your application:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do